ARTICLE

 Five Star Café

-Perhaps most importantly, every year the students are in the program they are also working at the Five Star Café, a fully licensed restaurant that sharpens their skills.
+Perhaps most importantly, every year the students are in the program they are also working at the Five Star Café, a fully restaurant that sharpens their skills.

 “Everybody has a part to play in the restaurant operation,” Boenig says.